Skip to main content

 Frequently asked questions

 Swansea sits at the mouth of the River Tawe with the city bowl framed by steep hillsides.
 Tidal flood risk along the Tawe and Swansea Bay coast is the dominant river-flood factor; the city's hilly topography also drives significant surface-water risk where steep streets funnel runoff into the lower city.
 Note that Swansea is in Wales, the equivalent of EA flood mapping is published by Natural Resources Wales (NRW).
-The honest answer for any specific address is on the relevant national flood-map service.
-In England, the Environment Agency long-term flood risk service runs separate checks for river/sea, surface water, and reservoir risk.
+For the individual property, check the Environment Agency postcode-level flood map before offering.

 Keep going